top of page

 What Is Enrosadira?

+The word Enrosadira comes from the Ladin language and means “to become pink.”
+It refers to the intense alpenglow visible at sunrise and sunset, when the Dolomite peaks catch the light at just the right angle.
 While alpenglow exists in other mountain ranges, the Dolomites are special because of their unique mineral composition, especially dolomite rock (calcium magnesium carbonate).
 This pale limestone reflects warm light in an extraordinary way, producing colors that seem almost unreal.

 The Legend Behind the Glow

 According to a beloved Ladin legend, the Enrosadira was created by King Laurin, the dwarf king who ruled over a magnificent rose garden on the Catinaccio/Rosengarten massif.
+When Laurin’s enchanted garden was destroyed in battle, he cursed it:

 “Neither by day nor by night shall anyone ever see my rose garden again.”

 But he forgot about the moments between day and night.
 So at dawn and dusk, the mountains still glow in the colors of his vanished roses.
+Magic?
+Science?
+In the Dolomites, it’s often both.

 When and Where to See Enrosadira